Vinyl acetate

 Vinyl acetate is an organic compound with the formula CH_{3}CO_{2}CH=CH_{2}.
-This colorless liquid is the precursor to polyvinyl acetate, ethylene-vinyl acetate copolymers, polyvinyl alcohol, and other important industrial polymers.
+This colorless liquid is the precursor to polyvinyl acetate, ethylene-vinyl acetate, polyvinyl alcohol, and other important industrial polymers.

 Production

 The worldwide production capacity of vinyl acetate was estimated at 6,969,000 tonnes/year in 2007, with most capacity concentrated in the United States (1,585,000 all in Texas), China (1,261,000), Japan (725,000) and Taiwan (650,000).
 The average list price for 2008 was US$1600/tonne.
 Celanese is the largest producer (ca 25% of the worldwide capacity), while other significant producers include China Petrochemical Corporation (7%), Chang Chun Group (6%), and LyondellBasell (5%).

 Vinyl acetate is mainly (80%) polymerized, and the resulting polymer is hydrolyzed to give polyvinyl alcohol.

 Preparation

 Vinyl acetate is the acetate ester of vinyl alcohol.
 Since vinyl alcohol is highly unstable (with respect to acetaldehyde), the preparation of vinyl acetate is more complex than the synthesis of other acetate esters.

 The major industrial route involves the reaction of ethylene and acetic acid with oxygen in the presence of a palladium catalyst.

 This method has replaced the addition of acetic acid to acetylene.
 The main side reaction is the combustion of organic precursors.